shakyShane/grunt-cache-breaker/README.md

 }
 ```
 ## The "cachebreaker" task
 In it's simplest form (seen above), you can use the cache-breaker to replace a fixed url.
-This will look at the file `app/source.html`, find your `asset_url` within it, & then re-write the entire file to `app/destination.html`
+This will look at the file `app/source.html`, find your `asset_url` within it & then append a timestamp.
+It will also overwrite an existing timestamp if one exists.

 **Options Explained**

-`options.asset_url` - this should be EXACTLY as your asset url appears in your html, it's what get replaced!
+`asset_url` - this should be EXACTLY as your asset url appears in your html, it's what get replaced!

-`files.src` - just provide the path to your *html|php|rb* file here.
-You can provide a `dest` option too if you would like to save the file elsewhere.
+`files.src` - just provide the path to your *html|php|erb* file here (the file that contains the asset url above).
+You can also provide an array here if you would like to replace the url in more than 1 file.

 ## A More Realistic Example.
 Grunt is all about automating things, so I'd be more inclined to use this as a final step to a build process.
 The build would generate the filename dynamically and then the timestamp would be tacked on the end.
 You can imagine a nice setup like this.